Building a Write-Optimized Database Engine: Orchestrating Reads and Writes (Part 4)

 SSTables in

-: Following the in-memory searches, if the key has still not been located, the search extends to the SSTables stored on disk.
+levels: Following the in-memory searches, if the key has still not been located, the search extends to the SSTables stored on disk.
 This search starts from level 0 SSTables, which are direct flushes from Memtables and thus contain the most recent on-disk data.
 The search then proceeds through the higher levels of SSTables, with each level representing a progressively older set of data due to the compaction process.
 Within each level, SSTables are searched in decreasing order of their indices, reflecting the chronological order in which they were created or compacted.

-operation.
+The Get() method's design leverages read locks to enhance concurrency across the system.
+The method does not require exclusive access to the entire data hierarchy for a single Get() operation.
 Instead, it adopts a sequential approach to lock acquisition and release, navigating through the active Memtable, the frozen Memtables in the flushing queue, and each level of the SSTable hierarchy in turn.
 This strategy is underpinned by a key insight into our LSM tree's operational dynamics:

 Data within the LSM tree progresses linearly through its hierarchy, moving from the active Memtable to frozen Memtables, and eventually to SSTables across various levels due to flushing and compaction processes.
-This linear movement ensures that if data changes location (due to a write or compaction operation) after the Get()
+This linear movement ensures that if data changes location (due to a write or compaction operation) after the Get() operation has begun, such changes will only propel the data further down the read path.
+Therefore, any data relevant to the Get() operation that has yet to be encountered will still be captured as the method progresses through its sequential search.
+This guarantees the method's ability to return the most recent version of a key without requiring a lock on the entire database structure simultaneously.

-operation's progression through the LSM tree (since the read lock on the currently active read target prevents changes to that target and subsequently anything after that), they do not alter the search results of the ongoing Get()
+It also ensures that writes occurring parallel to a Get() operation do not interfere with the operation's outcome.
+Since new writes can only affect structures in the past of the Get() operation's progression through the LSM tree (since the read lock on the currently active read target prevents changes to that target and subsequently anything after that), they do not alter the search results of the ongoing Get() operation.

 This locking mechanism thus safeguards the consistency of read operations while permitting a high degree of concurrent data access and manipulation within our storage engine.